rehierl/node-tree-outliner/about-h1-h6.md

 </body>
 ```

-Node `A` is said to belong to the section introduced by the body element.
+Node `A` is said to belong to the section introduced by the body element, i.e.
+**the body section**.

+Node `C` is said to belong to section `B` because the last section introduced
+before node `C` is reached is section `B`.
+There is also no indication that
+section `B` ends before node `C` is reached.
+If that were the case, node `C`
+would have to be associated with the body section.

 **TODO**
 It has yet to be determined if associating a heading element and its inner nodes
 (e.g. `h1` and `B`) with the section that the heading element introduces would
 even make any sense at all.

-Node `C` is said to belong to section `B` because the last section introduced
-before node `B` is reached is said section.
-There is also no indication that
-section `B` ends before node `C` is reached.
-If that were the case, node `B`
-would have to be associated with the section introduced by the body element.

 <!-- ####################################################################### -->
 ## Level of heading elements

-The definition that a heading element introduces a new section implies that a
+That any heading element introduces a new section implies that a document can be
-document can be broken up into different sections.
-Without any further definition,
+broken up into multiple different sections.
+Without any further definition, all
-all sections would have to be considered equal and there would have been no reason
+sections would have to be considered equal and there would have been no reason
 to define 6 different heading elements.

 HTML-4 therefore also states that each heading element has a level value